 Distributors / Implementing Organizations

-The Southern Highlands Participatory Organisation (SHIPO), a Tanzanian Non Governmental Organisation (NGO) based in Njombe, Tanzania.
+This product is being implemented by the Southern Highlands Participatory Organisation (SHIPO), a Tanzanian Non-Governmental Organisation (NGO) based in Njombe, Tanzania.

 Village communities and families can get SHIPO drill installed via trained and certified local SHIPO dealers.